 • How Will I Pay for College?

-Financial aid is money loaned or given to students to pay for college or other job training programs like Aveda Institute or HVAC programs.
+Financial aid is money loaned or given to students to help pay for college or other job training programs like the Aveda Institute or pre-apprenticeship programs.

 Financial Aid includes: